 - Head Marc Thibeault

-For anybody who is interested in being a member of John Carroll University Baseball program they are the people you must speak to.
-You'll be able to choose to get in touch with them via email utilizing the link above or call the school to get more information regarding the school and Baseball program prior to deciding on if it is a suitable fit for you personally.
+If you are thinking about being a member of John Carroll University Baseball program they are the people you'll want to get in touch with.
+It's possible to choose to contact them through email utilizing the link above or call the college to get more specifics about the college and Baseball program prior to deciding if it is the best fit for you personally.

-NCSA offers student athletes the tools and information they need to enhance their chances of being recruited by a Baseball program, whether it's at John Carroll University or another college.
-Since 2000, NCSA has been connecting coaches and athletes which is a critical component of the recruiting process.
-This year on it's own there are 58412 Baseball student athletes utilizing the NCSA network, technology and scouting professionals to get their highlights in front of 4926 coaches at 1727 colleges Baseball programs all over the country.
+NCSA gives student athletes the tools and information they need to improve their odds of being recruited by a Baseball program, whether it is at John Carroll University or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
+This year alone you'll find 60619 Baseball student athletes using the NCSA technology, network and scouting experts to get their highlights before 6092 coaches at 1732 colleges Baseball programs across the country.

-In order to join the John Carroll University Baseball program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Starting that process early is crucial to your success.
-So make your free profile to become a confirmed NCSA Baseball student athlete and start connecting with coaches at the John Carroll University Baseball program today.
+In order to join the John Carroll University Baseball program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process early is critical to your success.
+So make your free profile to become a verified NCSA Baseball athlete and start connecting with coaches at the John Carroll University Baseball program today.